LeeBigelow/Tarot-Reading-Web/README.md

 The folder also contains some screenshots if you want to check out the decks in various layouts.

-Note: This git repository doesn't contain any of the embedded html files but the script to create them is included (tools/make-embedded.sh).
+Note: the script I used to create the embedded html is included (tools/make-embedded.sh).

 ## The Modified Card Images